 For most, it meant a challenge of spending many hours, or rather days, in transit.
 Imagine taking a train from the middle of nowhere in Siberia to a sunny beach in Crimea.
 This is how the majority of holidaymakers traveled at the time:

 This image may help you better understand why Russia has produced the best cosmonauts and tank personnel.
 We excel in making the best packed in a barrel-sized space with a bunch of strangers without shower for days and even weeks: think the Trans-Siberian transit by train.

+Some could opt for first class (only three other strangers to share your body odors and life stories with, not the entire carriage), or a plane.
 To my recollection, a single 2nd class train ticket Moscow-Crimea was about 10% of an office clerk salary, train compartment about 15%, and plane 25%.
 Scalpers’ margin was about 50–100%, but as with the right connections could provide you tickets at the nominal cost.

 For many, the travel was the ultimate escape bubble.
 A strange mix of anonymity and proximity on the Sardine Express turned even the darkest of introverts into gregarious party birds.
 People shared life stories, lunch packs and drinks with their new bunk buddies.
 You would meet most incredible people and learn life-changing stories in a way that were unimaginable before the Internet came around.